vjanve/vanderbilt-aspire-data-essentials/Lessons/week_one.md

 - Install Anaconda Navigator (Jupyter Notebook) to prepare for next session
 - Intro to git
 - Create a GitHub account; fork and clone course repository
-- Review resources and package documentation for help with coding